 How to Land in an Emergency

-Show gratitude to Farmers
+Show respect and gratitude to Farmers

 How to Land safer